Chapter 11: Pillar to Post

 As the car pulled away from the kerb, Ellete pulled out a stuffed toy.
 “It’s a Honey Bear!” she squeaked happily, squeezing it.
 “Thanks, Da!
 I love Honey Bears!”

 “Well, you wanted one last Christmas but I could not find one in the shops.
-You’ll need something like him to cuddle as we have a long trip ahead of us.”
+You will need something like him to cuddle as we have a long trip ahead of us.”
 He turned to Kendra, who was cradling her face in her hands and weeping silently from shock and fear.
 “Look, you must find the strength to endure for Ellete’s sake.
 We have no choice: we cannot give her to the Wiccans and somehow return to our jobs and our friends as if nothing had happened.”

 “I will miss Brigstowe,” she said miserably.
 “All our family and friends live here.
 Our parents and grandparents lived here.
 Where can we go?
-The police or the Order or the Architects will find us for they are all very powerful.”
+The police or the Order or the Architects will find us for they are powerful.”

 A faint smile touched Bordan’s lips.
 “Oh, you wound me so, dear heart.
 I work for the government, remember?
 I know exactly how the police and the intelligence services operate and what constraints are placed upon the Order.”